-- The World Bank project team, specifically the environmental and social safeguards specialists, will provide close supervision and technical support in the implementation of the ESMF, SEP & LMP. - The specific tasks will include: - Ensure regular missions to review overall safeguard performance and provide further implementation support. - Share knowledge on technologies and best practices - Provide initial orientation training on ESF requirements for the project. - The PMU will be trained by the Environmental Specialist and Social Specialist of the WB project team on the ESMF implementation, World Bank ESF and procedural requirements of the WB.
+- The World Bank project team, specifically the environmental and social safeguards specialists, will provide close supervision and technical support in the implementation of the ESMF, SEP & LMP. - The specific tasks will include: - o Ensure regular missions to review overall safeguard performance and provide further implementation support. - o Share knowledge on technologies and best practices - o Provide initial orientation training on ESF requirements for the project. - o Provide training support on Bank's safeguard policies and requirements of the project. - The PMU will be trained by the Environmental Specialist and Social Specialist of the WB project team on the ESMF implementation, World Bank ESF and procedural requirements of the WB.